 Fax: (215) 569-9497

-Work at front desk of Festival offices and assist senior staff.
-Duties include answering phones, greeting public, general administrative support (strong computer skills), organizing mailings, assisting Box Office Manager and/or selling recordings during concerts.
-Prior office experience, knowledge of classical music, and friendly demeanor are essential.
-Must be available June 13 – August 27.
+Work at the front desk of the Festival offices and assist senior staff.
+Primary duties include answering busy phones, greeting patrons, and general administrative support, including word processing and mailing organization.
+Receptionists also participate in event coordination and assist the box office manager with ticket orders and at concerts.
+Prior office experience, knowledge of classical music, and a friendly demeanor are essential.
+Must be available June 10 – August 22.